How to speed up your WordPress site (27 easy ways that actually work)

 Jelena Janić – Product Manager

-It is easy to get caught up in picking a theme packed with flashy features, endless sliders, popups, and fancy effects.
-But every extra animation or widget piles on scripts and code, which can slow your site to a crawl.
+It’s easy to get caught up choosing a theme packed with flashy features, sliders, popups, and animations.
+But every extra element adds scripts and code, which can quickly slow your site down.

 The solution?
 Keep things simple.
-Clean, well-spaced layouts not only load faster but make it easier for visitors to find what they need and they usually look more professional, too.
+Clean, well-spaced layouts not only load faster, but also make it easier for visitors to find what they need and often look more professional too.

 12. Optimize your WordPress database